EpicCash/documentation/docs/wallet/cli.md

 ### `Send`
 The `send` command is the first step of building an interactive transaction.
-The transaction can either be an instant, automated and synchronous exchange through `HTTP/S`, `EPICBOX` or `TOR` methods, or it can be process, in which each step is done manually by exchanging `transaction files` or `emoji strongs` between the users.
+The transaction can either be an automated and synchronous exchange through `HTTP/S`, `EPICBOX` or `TOR` methods, or it can be multiple step process done manually by exchanging `transaction files` or `emoji strings` between the users.

 === "HTTP/S Method"
     To use this method both sender and receiver have to run `HTTP/S Listener`.